-This is a mind training Course that helps the reader to make a fundamental distinction between the real and the unreal; between knowledge and perception.
+This is a mind training course that helps the reader to make a fundamental distinction between the real and the unreal; between knowledge and perception.

 It is the world of birth and death, founded on the belief in scarcity, loss, separation and death.

 It is learned rather than given, is unstable in its functioning, and inaccurate in its interpretations.

 arise two distinct thought systems which are opposite in every respect.

-In the realm of knowledge no thoughts exist apart from God --
+In the realm of knowledge, no thoughts exist apart from God --

 is to be caught in a dream from which you cannot escape without help.

 God has provided the Answer, the only Way out, the true Helper.

 In the dream, the world seen merely reflects the internal frame of reference of the dreamer.
-The dreamer decides

 and then proceeds to project that dream onto the world and see it as real.

-Help comes through seeing with the vision of Christ and through the Voice for God, the Holy Spirit, abiding in each of us.
+and hearing through the Voice for God, the Holy Spirit, abiding in each of us.

 When all the world of perception has been forgiven,